DouglasRichardReynolds/GAM-305/README.md

   -Make sure obstacles interact properly
   -Make sure player and enemies can move properly
   -Make sure power ups work as intended

+## Module Four Project Log - Team Reflection

+What parts of the testing process did the team perceive to go well?

+How were bugs identified and corrected?

+In terms of the QA and testing process, what would you do differently to improve the process?

+What tools (chosen in Module Two) did you find successful in the development of your Alpha project?
+Why?

+Were there any tools or techniques that you did not find helpful in the success of your project development?
+Why?

+How did the team approach to the initial analysis of the game design document contribute to the decision to use these tools and techniques?